NHellFire/dban/README.md

 If this is useful to you, donations are appreciated (but entirely optional).

 [![Flattr this](https://button.flattr.com/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=NHellFire&url=http%3A%2F%2Fgithub.com%2FNHellFire%2Fdban "Flattr this")
-LTC: LQPnvEMpeA2jPurnXUXzh9dfrAhNtTYf8V
+LTC: LZwDu9ADcy6puJ9FfuqxDAXQRH8Xa9Pswo
+BTC: 1F8qZ45rLyF2K6xhYz4kJVbvdEmXXVLxH

 ----

-Step 1: Documentation
+Step 0: Documentation
 ---------------------

 This is the build framework for DBAN: